wendlandtlab/sugar-cube/dft_structures/README.md

 ### Benchmarking

-Conformers of various structure types were used to benchmark DFAs against CCSD(T) energies.
+Conformers of various structure types were used to benchmark DFAs against DLPNO-CCSD(T1) aug-cc-pvtz cpcm(dmso) energies.
 Structures were generated using B3LYP def2-tzvp(-f) cpcm(dmso).
-The structures are sorted in each folder by CCSD(T) energy.
-The title in each *xyz* file contains the CCSD(T) energy.
+The structures are sorted in each folder by DLPNO-CCSD(T1) energy.
+The title in each *xyz* file contains the DLPNO-CCSD(T1) energy.

 `glu-acetate` conformers of methlyglucoside coordinated to an acetate molecule